 I often think of autumn as the season of sunsets and rainbows, of the tightly packed flocks of starlings defying the winter days to come, as they group to shelter in Marazion marshes finishing the day with fabulous murmurations.
 For the bird watchers, now is the time that the first migrating birds will start to arrive – surprisingly the humble robin, blackbird and blue tit in the garden may have flown in from the continent to spend their winter in the British gardens.
 One of the first places that migrating birds would have made landfall in West Cornwall is in the subtropical Cot valley to rest and feast after their long flight.

 We visited the Victoria Inn in Perranuthnoe the other evening – autumn and winter are just the time for atmospheric old pubs in the heart of the village don’t you think?
-I love the old beams, log burning stoves in granite inglenooks and flickering candles and I must admit, the special offer of two courses for £15 or three for £20 were all the extra encouragement we needed!
+I love the old beams, log burning stoves in granite inglenooks and flickering candles and I must admit, the special offer of A Pie and a Pint for £12 each or were all the extra encouragement we needed!

-The night felt like velvet as we made our way back up through the fields to our home – so strange how your feet automatically find the trodden path even in the dark and our final ritual of the evening is always to look back down over Mounts Bay with the ring of lights stretching from Penzance to Mousehole
+The night felt like velvet as we made our way back up through the fields to our home – so strange how your feet automatically find the trodden path even in the dark and our final ritual of the evening is always to look back down over Mounts Bay with the ring of lights stretching from Penzance to Mousehole.
+Just one of the joys and compensations of Autumn!